World Cup: A downpour in Recife leads to rain dances of celebration for USMNT

 Truthfully, it didn’t much matter what the US did on the rain-swept pitch at Arena Pernambuco.
 What mattered most was that the US’ faithful bugaboo failed to complete the rousing comeback that would deliver Ghana a third straight trip to the knockout round.

-In the US, everyone from President Obama on down was glued to the action here.
+In the US, everyone from President Obama on down was glued to the action in Recife.
 In the press box, monitors streamed the events in Brasilia, tiebreakers deciphered in real time.
 On the field, those in red, white and blue played on, goalkeeper Tim Howard the only one in the know.

 “We had one eye – or ear – on the other result,” he said.